 There is a big difference between listening and waiting to talk.
 I am most valuable to management clients because I take time to hear and understand their business needs and capabilities rather than implement a one-size-fits-all approach.
 There are lots of ways to address issues, but few work as well as solutions and strategies clients buy into and are willing and able to implement.
 A collaborative approach to problem-solving results in reliable management, an engaged workforce and consistent results.

 Marc B. Zimmerman is a Partner in the Litigation Practice Group, Leader of the Labor & Employment Practice Group and a member of the Consumer Products Industry Team.
 A premier management-side labor and employment attorney, Marc believes a great lawyer must take time to understand each client’s business and anticipate, as well as address, their specific needs.
 He does just that, and his hands-on approach to legal representation enables him to partner with his clients and build lasting relationships.

 Marc advises clients on a wide range of labor relations and business issues, including wage and hour compliance, classification issues, restrictive covenants, discipline, management training, policy development, reductions in force, investigations, discrimination, harassment, retaliation, whistleblower and unemployment claims.
 He is also a sought-after negotiator and routinely assists management and executives in structuring, drafting and reviewing employment contracts, contractor agreements, separation agreements, restrictive covenants and executive compensation issues.

 Marc has represented employers in hundreds of actions, including administrative hearings, arbitrations and lawsuits.
 No matter the forum – federal and state courts, contract arbitration, Departments of Labor, administrative agencies (including the Equal Employment Opportunity Commission, New York State Division of Human Rights and various other state and city human rights agencies) or the National Labor Relations Board – Marc is a highly-skilled practitioner with an expansive portfolio of representative clients.
-His clientele spans a range of industries, such as luxury goods, fashion, retail, automotive, manufacturing, real estate, building services, finance, education and health care.
+His clientele spans a range of industries, such as luxury goods, fashion, retail, automotive, manufacturing, real estate, building services, finance, education, health care and insurance (including the underwriting sector)..